Blender to FBXHow to UseFile InformationFile FeaturesHow it WorksFAQOther Blender ToolsLatest News

 Convert Your Blender 3D Model to FBX

-Our free and fast tool will convert most Blender BLEND 3D model files to a standard FBX (Filmbox) file that can then be edited further in most popular 3D editing packages 3D printed without any further processing.
-Our conversion tool can also batch convert multiple Blender files, up to 25 files at a time can be converted.
+Our free and fast tool will convert your Blender BLEND 3D model files to a standard FBX (Filmbox) file that can then be edited further in most popular 3D editing packages or 3D printed without any further processing.
+Our conversion tool can also batch convert multiple Blender files; up to 200 files at a time can be converted.

-How to Convert your BLEND to FBX Online?
+How to Convert your Blender to FBX Online?

-Here are 2 simple steps to convert your BLEND to FBX.
+Here are two simple steps to convert your Blender to FBX.

-Click the "Upload a BLEND File" button and select a BLEND to upload.
+Click the "Upload a Blender File" button and select a Blender to upload.
 The maximum file size is 100MB.

 Click the download link once completed to receive your FBX file.